cbyeung/cbyeung.github.io/_posts/2017-05-21-returning-to-making-clots-one-year-later.md

   2. Should clots be isotropic (*in vivo* and *in vitro*)?
 My fibrils look thicker along the z-axis
   3. How might I be able to test the effect that the geometry of the slide has on the clot?
 My small chambers so far have been unsuccessful; large chambers are hard to image
   4. Is dialysis of fibrinogen with NaCl-Tris buffer really necessary?
 How can the fibrinogen be protected from heat?
+  5. What is the physiological range of clot densities in the human body, i.e. are my samples representative of clinical conditions?

 Until then, *au revoir*!